 Medical professionals use four different stages to classify the different levels of gout.
 If one maintains a good lifestyle and the right medication, it is likely to put gout symptoms under control, prevent subsequent attacks and avoid further joint damage.
 Below are the four stages.

-Stage one: Asymptomatic Gout
+1. Asymptomatic Gout

 As we have known already, gout occurs as a result of accumulation of uric acid in the blood.
 This acid builds up naturally via the disintegration of purines in the body.
 Purine is a compound that is mostly found in some foods and in our tissues.